GeorgePimpleton/Win32-games/revised-code-WinAPI/README.md

 If you find better ways to rework the code please drop me a note and let me know.

 ### Musings on Windows Games
-To be honest the game engine was created so many years ago makes it hard to convert to modern C++ practices.
-It isn't bad code, it just fights back being modernized.
-Maybe the game engine needs to be rewritten from top to bottom from scratch.  \**UGH*\*

-Hammer and crowbar working!
-Everything is (semi) done!  \**W00-H00!*\*
+The game engine as created may be old, but still is (mostly) workable for modern WinAPI and C++ practices.